siddharth201/MyNotes/AI_ML/Modules/Module-3-MathsforML/LinearAlgebra/Chapter-4/Part-6-WhyDistanceAloneIsNotEnough.md

 # Part 6 — Why Distance Alone Is Not Enough

-We now have an important tool:
+We now have an important tool.

 For a specific training point $\overrightarrow{x}^{(i)}$, its signed distance from the decision boundary is